 Since we want to run the Disk Cleanup Utility, write C:\Windows\system32\cleanmgr.exe and Add argument as /sagerun:1.
 As we have saved the disk cleanup setting using the number ‘1’, we are using the same number ‘1’ here.
 Click Next.

 Check the Summary.
 Select the Open Properties box and click Finish.

 The Monthly Disk Cleanup Properties box will open where you will get to see details like Triggers, History, General Settings, Actions, and Conditions.

-That’s it!
 The Disk Cleanup Utility – with the additional options set – will run every month to keep your disk clean.